 - An Investigator is new to HMS; or

 - HMS finds that an Investigator is not in compliance with this policy or an imposed management plan.

 XI.
 Record Retention.
 HMS will maintain records relating to all Investigator disclosures of financial interests, and its review of, and response to, such disclosures (whether or not a disclosure resulted in a determination of a financial conflict of interest) and all actions taken in pursuant to this policy or any retrospective review, for a minimum of three (3) years from the date the final expenditures report is submitted to the PHS.
-Records will be maintained by the Office for Professional Standards and Integrity.
+Records will be maintained by the Office for Academic and Research Integrity.

 XII.
 Noncompliance and Sanctions.
 In the event an Investigator fails to comply with this policy or an FCOI management plan imposed hereunder, the Office of the Dean may impose a wide variety of sanctions, including but not limited to restricting or conditioning the Investigator’s ability to apply for grants through HMS, as well as imposing one or more of the sanctions outlined in the HMS COI Policy.
 Additionally, if the failure of an Investigator to comply with this policy or an FCOI management plan appears to have biased the design, conduct or reporting of PHS-funded Research, HMS shall promptly notify the PHS awarding agency of the corrective action taken or to be taken.

 1 As a point of clarification, this policy does not apply to Sponsored Research awards that come through the Harvard affiliated institutions or through any other school at Harvard University (e.g., the School of Public Health).
 This policy is limited to Sponsored Research that is applied for and received through HMS.